Binding an ASP.Net Control to a Generic List

 Control Data Binding to a Class

-This technique can also be used to bind a collection of classes to a list as well.
-For this, to work you need to specify the properties to be used as the key and value.
+This technique can also bind a collection of classes to a list.
+For this to work, you need to specify the properties and values to be used as the key.

 C#